 Simple.
 Clear.
 Easy.
 T3

 Touch the Technology (or T3 for short) is a simple, clear and easy way for prospective students to try Marist College's iLearn Course System, for free.
-T3 is geared towards Marist iLearn newcomer or to those unfamiliar with the online course delivery system and displays how easy it is to use iLearn.
+T3 is geared towards the Marist iLearn newcomer or to those unfamiliar with the online course delivery system and displays how easy it is to use iLearn.

-Support Specialist of Academic Technology & eLearning
+Educational Technology Specialist of Academic Technology & eLearning

 Instructional Designer of Academic Technology & eLearning